JesusQAEngineer/MauiApp1-QA-Sample/README.md

-# Game 4 Kids for Android and iOS devices - QA Sample Project 🎮
+# Game for Kids - Android and iOS devices - QA Sample Project 🎮

 ## Overview
 This repository contains a QA Engineer sample project built with **.NET MAUI**.